css-javascript-toolbox/css-javascript-toolbox-plugin/readme.txt

 * Fix: Failed to work with non-ascii (e.g Arabic) characters.
 * Enhance: Viewing block info is now showing Shortcode using block 'name' instead of 'id'.
 * Enhance: Embedded Shortcode with its closing tag as the Shortcode content is now being used by the handler blocks.
-* Enhance: Revert block Shortcode 'force' parameter default value to 'true' therefoe allow using multiple Shortcode for the same block without setting 'force' attribute.
+* Enhance: Revert block Shortcode 'force' parameter default value to 'true' therefore allow using multiple Shortcode for the same block without setting 'force' attribute.

 = 6.0.13 =
 * Fix: CJT hijacks Plugins page after activate or deactivate a Plugin.